friedhardware/TorrentDirectories/README.md

 /path/to/movie2,movie2.torrent,2024-03-15T14:35:00
 ```

-When using the batch command with an output directory:
+When using the batch command:
-1. All torrent files are created in the output directory
+1. All torrent files are created in the output directory ('torrents/' by default)
-2. The manifest file is stored in the output directory by default
+2. The manifest file is stored in the same directory as the torrent files

 ### Safety Features